 Though World War II has more than its fair share of atrocities, the maddening, eye-watering part about Oradour-sur-Glane is that there seemed to be no reason for the massacre.

-A German soldier had been taken hostage by resistance fighters the previous day but, as in previous incidents of reprisals, the SS made no announcements following the massacre to warn the local population of the consequences of killing a German.
+A German soldier had been taken hostage by resistance fighters the previous day, but the SS made none of the usual announcements following retribution killing to warn the local population of the consequences of killing a German.

 In the end, having a reason for the massacre will not change the outcome for the people who once lived in this quiet farming village in west-central France.

 What struck me the most, as I wandered through this wrecked village frozen in time, trying to understand what happened at Oradour-sur-Glane, was the tragic irony of a memorial inside the church that all of the villagers would have known well.

 It was a memorial to the villagers who died in the First World War.
 Riddled with bullet holes and shrapnel scars from the June 10th massacre of the Second World War, it seemed a clear reminder that history will repeat itself if we let it.

 While it was an intense and difficult day, I am glad that I visited this village that serves as a memorial to the atrocities of war and to the evil of the Nazi Regime.

 It is our duty to remember.
 It is our responsibility to never forget.

 The village is near Limoges in the sparsely populated Haute Vienne department of France.
 It is a 4.5-hour drive southwest of Paris, a 2.5-hour drive northeast of Bordeaux, and a 4.5-hour drive due south of Normandy.